Understanding changes to AML/CTF obligations and the Privacy Act for reporting entities

-The revised AML/CTF Act designates the following services provided by VASPs under Table 1 of section 6 of the AML/CTF Act:
+The amended AML/CTF Act replaces the term “digital currency” with “virtual asset”, and “exchange” with “service provider”, and designates the following services provided by VASPs under Table 1 of section 6 of the AML/CTF Act:

-These changes will result in a wider array of businesses, including cryptocurrency exchanges, wallet providers, decentralised finance (DeFi) platforms, and ICO facilitators, who must now comply with AML/CTF obligations.
+These changes will force a wider array of businesses to comply with AML/CTF obligations, including cryptocurrency exchanges, wallet providers, decentralised finance (DeFi) platforms, and ICO facilitators.

-The exchange between virtual assets and fiat currency involves converting digital currencies (like Bitcoin or Ethereum) into fiat currencies (like USD, EUR, or AUD) and vice versa.
+The exchange between virtual assets and fiat currency involves converting digital currencies (e.g. Bitcoin, Ethereum) into fiat currencies (e.g. USD, EUR, AUD) and vice versa.
 This process allows users to buy digital currencies using fiat money or sell their digital currencies to receive fiat money.

 Several types of businesses provide exchange services between virtual assets and fiat currencies: